Menu

 overhead close up shot of leek and potato soup served in a white bowl and garnished with croutons and chopped chives.

-• Bake the Potatoes: If you want to go an extra step that pays off with a much more pronounced, earthy, potato-ey flavor, bake the potatoes before cooking them in the soup.
+• Bake the Potatoes: If you want to go an extra step that pays off with a much more pronounced flavor, bake the potatoes before cooking them in the soup.

 • Add More Texture: If you’re a fan of soup with a bit more texture, use a slotted spoon to take some of the cooked leeks and potatoes out of the soup before you blend the rest.
 Then stir the reserved leeks and potatoes right back in.

-• Top It Your Way: What floats your boat, here?
-I usually go with croutons, but this classic soup is also amazing garnished with creme fraiche, sour cream, bacon bits, fried or caramelized onion, you name it!
+• Top It Your Way: I usually garnish this soup with croutons, but it’s also amazing garnished with creme fraiche, sour cream, bacon bits, and fried or caramelized onions.

-While leek and potato soup makes a great starter or side dish, you can make it a meal if you want!
-Just add a couple of easy dishes like these!
+Potato Leek Soup makes a great starter or side dish, but you can make it a meal if you want if you add a couple of easy dishes like these:

 • Dinner Rolls: There’s nothing like a bowl of comforting soup with a warm, homemade dinner roll.
 Try these No-Knead Rolls for the ultimate easy version!